 Kirsten’s research sits at the intersection of conservation science, ecology, and paleontology.
 She works primarily on applied ecology questions that address how ecosystems have changed during the Anthropocene. to what extent have they changed, and what are the drivers for this change.
 Part of her research focuses on setting ecological baselines through experiments, natural history, and the isotopic record embedded in culturally significant faunal remains.
 As a curator, Kirsten has been working at the interface between academia and the rest of the world.
 She’s been engaged across traditional academic boundaries – between art and science, academics and the public, research and advocacy.
 The projects address how conservation science and natural history education engage a world with so many competing forces for our attention.
 Prior to moving to the Pacific Northwest and working in the Salish Sea, Kirsten spent 10+ years working to understand the impacts of river regulation (dams, diversions and flow modifications) on aquatic systems in the context of trans-boundary (U.S.-Mexico border) water management.
 She is presently exploring the ecological significance of clam gardens on Quadra Island.
 Affiliation: Curator of Malacology at the Burke Museum of Natural History and Culture and Acting Assistant Professor in the Biology Department at University of Washington.

-Jen is trained as a social scientist and has approximately twelve years of research experience working in and with coastal communities.
+Jen is trained as a social scientist and has over 15 years of research experience working in and with coastal communities.
 These projects have explored questions around the diverse local values and uses of marine resources and about how communities could/should be involved in governance.
-She is very happy to be a part of the Clam Garden Network because there is a lot to be learned on these topics through clam gardens!
-Clam Gardens provide an exciting opportunity not only to build and mobilize knowledge about their extent, function(s) and past management, but also to inform contemporary debates about community economy, cultural revitalization, and the scope and meaning of First Nations’ ocean territories.
-Jen’s published research to date has been about how shellfish aquaculture expansion has catalyzed changing ocean property regimes and efforts to involve First Nations in that sector.
-This research, and the people who have participated in it, led her to clam gardens and the network.
-Affiliation: Assistant Professor in Geography at the University of Guelph.
+She is very happy to be a part of the Clam Garden Network!
+Clam Gardens provide an exciting opportunity to share knowledge about their extent, function(s) and past management and to inform contemporary debates about community economy, cultural revitalization, and Indigenous ocean spaces and territories.
+Jen’s published research has been about how shellfish aquaculture expansion has catalyzed changing ocean property regimes and about access and equity in British Columbia commercial fisheries.
+Affiliation: Associate Professor, Geography, Environment and Geomatics at the University of Guelph.